-If you prefer a shorter walk, then the Town Council have put together a series of walks which both start and end at pubs on the island, were its possible to park your car.
+If you prefer a shorter walk, then the Town Council has put together a series of walks which both start and end at pubs on the island, where it’s possible to park your car.
 You can pick up a copy of the booklet from the council offices on Melrose Road in West Mersea, or download it here

 Visit Cudmore Grove Country Park on Mersea Island

 The Cudmore Grove Country Park is found at the east end of Mersea Island – if you’re taking the foot ferry to Brightlingsea, you’ll walk through it.
-Here there’s sandy beaches, grassland and an abundance of wildlife.
+Here there are sandy beaches, grassland, and an abundance of wildlife.
 History enthusiasts will be able to explore World War II pillboxes and gun emplacements as well as the ruins of a 16th-century blockhouse.
-There’s even an area here where fossils of monkey, bear and bison dating back 300,000 years have been found.
+There’s even an area here where fossils of monkeys, bears, and bison dating back 300,000 years have been found.
 Cudmore Grove Country park is glorious, and if you want to stay close to it you should look at the gorgeous Broman’s Barn here.